xtendui/xtendui/src/app/markdown/components/slider/other.md

 date: "2005-10-10"
 ---

-## Intersection Observer perfomances
+## Intersection Observer performances

-The slider plugin automatically hides slides outside of the window, and shows them when they enter the window, all of this with [Xt.observe](/components/global/javascript#xt-observe).
-This improves the performances of sliders especially when they have many or complex slides and especially on slow mobiles.
+The slider component automatically hides slides outside of the window, and **shows them when they enter the window**, all of this with [Xt.observe](/components/global/javascript#xt-observe).
+This **improves the performances** of sliders especially when they have **many or complex slides and especially on slow mobiles**.

 To disable this behaviour use `options.noobserver: true`.